 Internships for UA students enrolled in the Public Health graduate program or majoring in Public Health are available through the Health Promotion and Preventive Services department.
 Depending upon the student's area of interest, internships may focus on one or more of a variety of areas including: alcohol and drug prevention, sexual health, nutrition and fitness, and social marketing of health-related messages.
-Students interested in obtaining an internship must visit the Health Promotion reception desk (3rd floor of Campus Health) to fill out an Internship Application form.
-For more information, call (520) 621-5700.
+Students interested in obtaining an internship can send an email describing their interest and academic plans to Lee Ann Hamilton, Assistant Director of Health Promotion and Preventive Services, at firstname.lastname@example.org.
+For more information, call (520) 621-4967.

 CAPS offers training for qualified advanced level graduate students in Clinical Psychology, who are interested in training in a multidisciplinary, progressive campus- based counseling and consultation service.
 Externs work independently, but under the supervision of a licensed clinical psychologist.
 Externs gain experience doing initial evaluations, crisis intervention, brief therapy, and referrals as indicated.
 Additionally, they are urged to participate in staff meetings; as well as in support groups; life skills workshops; consultations with parents, faculty and other Campus Life Professionals; and in workshops offered to the campus community.
 The ideal commitment is 20 hours per week, but this may be negotiated under certain conditions.
 There is currently no monetary stipend available for this position.
 Interested graduate psychology students should call Dr. Marian Binder to discuss the externship program, (520) 621-3334.